island-lang/island-lang.github.io/README.md

 ## Automatic parallelization via implicit spawning

-In the case of `function`s and plain (pure) `stream`s (i.e. non-`action stream`s), spawning may be done automatically, without any need for explicit annotation in the code, since execution of these methods does not carry any impact beyond the scope of their own running context.
+Since `function`s and `stream`s are pure computations, spawning may be performed automatically by the compiler, without any need for explicit annotation in the code, since execution of these methods does not carry any impact beyond the scope of their internal running context.

 This means that normal code may be internally transformed during compilation to include `spawn` modifiers based on the compiler's own judgement.
 For example: